mtchdev/Nota/nota/README.md

 # Nota Client

-The **Nota Client** is the core of NNota, the primary desktop application.
+The **Nota Client** is the core of Nota, the primary desktop application.